romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which of the following statements are true about code scanning?
+Q: Which of the following statements are true about code scanning?
 <details><summary>Show the answer</summary><p>

 - **Code scanning helps find insecure code patterns which can be missed by manual code review**